dmg-lab/AlgebraicShiftingBenchmarks/README.md

 This repository contains the neccesary scripts, build instructions and examples for benchmarking the implementation of Exterior Algebraic Shifting available in Oscar.jl.

+This is the software companion to the article "Faster Algebraic Shifting" by Antony Della Vecchia, Michael Joswig and Fabian Lenzen.

 # Setup

 ## Setting a memory limit